snigln/Thesis-work-on-Apache-Kafka/README.md

 Download openSSL library with `sudo apt install openssl -y`

-The certificates and stores should be stored in a secure directory in a production envirorment but in our case we just stored in a directory in the kafka directory.
+The certificates and stores should be stored in a secure directory in a production environment but in our case we just stored in a directory in the kafka directory.

 ### Generate the Certificate Authority
 `openssl req -new -x509 -keyout ca-key -out ca-cert -days 3650`